 Below are some frequently asked questions about the OUYA and some answers aimed to clear up any concerns you or your friends might be having.

 1. Is OUYA a scam / Is it real?

 This one is easy; OUYA is real and is definitely NOT a scam.
 The Ouya company was started by CEO Julie Uhrman, a well-known figure in the gaming industry who raised funds on the Kickstarter website to create a new console.
 Uhrman has a complete and thought-out business plan, and after securing more than enough findings she is now many the dream a reality.
 She has a great team and has every intention to make the OUYA into a successful and profitable business.
 In order to make this happen OUYA will need to get support from both the major developers and the slew of indie developers.
 Those lucky few people who have already got their OUYA consoles (early Kickstarter backers) have confirmed that their new OUYA works just as well as the company said it would.

 2. Has anyone got an OUYA yet?

-There has been over 60 thousand new OUYA consoles shipped out to early Kickstarter backers which is a massive amount even for the big companies such as Nintendo and Microsoft.
-Some media coverage have stressed this is later than they suggested but they had never formally set a release date.
+There have been over 60 thousand new OUYA consoles shipped out to early Kickstarter backers which is a massive amount even for the big companies such as Nintendo and Microsoft.
+Some media coverage has stressed this is later than they suggested but they had never formally set a release date.
 OUYA has now confirmed that the consoles are being shipped and backers will get them before the end of April.

 3. Is OUYA a Google company or affiliated with Google